treasure-data/treasure-boxes/scenarios/monitoring/basic_monitoring/README.md

 ## Upload
   $td wf push basic_monitoring

 Second, you register td.apikey as a secret.
+(Owner of td.apikey must be admin and have all permission for TD functions.)

 ## Register
   $td wf secrets --project basic_monitoring --set td.apikey=1234/abcdefg...